-The GDPR implementation date of 25 May 2018 is impending, and startups across the UK are rushing to get ready for what Information Commissioner Elizabeth Denham called the "the biggest change to data protection law for a generation".
+The GDPR implementation date of 25 May 2018 is mere months away, and startups across the UK are rushing to get ready for what Information Commissioner Elizabeth Denham called the "the biggest change to data protection law for a generation".

 Techworld spoke to a selection of leading UK startups to find out what they've been doing to ensure their data protection practices comply with the new requirements.